NixImagery/SWE-mkdocs/README.md

 This will build the site and place the files in a new folder called `docs`.
 This folder contains all of the files you need for your website; you should upload the contents of `docs` to your server's home folder, often called the document root, and located at `/var/www/html/exmaple.com/public_html/`.
 Your ISP should tell you where to find it and how to upload files to your server.

-If you cloned this repository, then you can adjust the settings in github to serve the content from the `docs` directory.
+If you forked this repository, then you can adjust the settings in your own github repository to serve the content from the `docs` directory.
+It should look a bit [like this](https://niximagery.github.io/SWE-mkdocs).

 ## Try it!